-We expect the net proceeds of this offering to be approximately \$124.1 million, or approximately \$142.8 million if the underwriters' overallotment option is exercised in full, in each case after deducting the underwriting discount and estimated offering expenses payable by us.

-We intend to use the net proceeds from this offering and from the underwriters' exercise of their overallotment option, if applicable, to repay funds borrowed under the revolver portion of our credit facility and for general partnership purposes.
+We expect the net proceeds of this offering to be approximately \$215.8 million (or approximately \$248.3 million if the underwriters' option to purchase additional common units is exercised in full) after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+We intend to use the net proceeds from this offering to repay indebtedness outstanding under our revolving credit facility and for general partnership purposes.

-As of December 31, 2010, total borrowings under our credit facility were \$398.0 million, all of which were under the revolver portion of the credit facility.
-There were no outstanding borrowings under the term loan portion of the credit facility as of December 31, 2010.
-As of December 31, 2010, the weighted average interest rate under the revolver portion of the credit facility was 1.14% per annum.
-The credit facility has a maturity date of June 21, 2012.
-Indebtedness under the credit facility bears interest at either: (1) the higher of Wells Fargo Bank's prime rate or the Federal Funds rate plus 0.50%; or (2) LIBOR plus an applicable margin, which ranges from 0.23% to 0.575%, depending upon our credit rating.
-The outstanding borrowings under the revolver portion of our credit facility were incurred primarily to fund acquisitions and for general partnership purposes.
-For a detailed description of our credit facility, please see "Management's Discussion and Analysis of Financial Condition and Results of Operations-Liquidity and Capital Resources-Description of the Credit Agreement" in our Annual Report on Form 10-K for the year ended December 31, 2010, which is incorporated by reference into this prospectus supplement.
+As of December 31, 2011, total borrowings under our revolving credit facility were \$497.0 million.
+As of December 31, 2011, the weighted average interest rate under the revolving credit facility was 1.69% per annum.
+The revolving credit facility has a maturity date of November 10, 2016.
+Indebtedness under the revolving credit facility bears interest at either: (1) LIBOR, plus an applicable margin ranging from 0.85% to 1.65% depending on our credit rating; or (2) (a) the base rate which shall be the higher of Wells Fargo Bank's prime rate, the Federal Funds rate plus 0.50% or the LIBOR Market Index rate plus 1%, plus (b) an applicable margin ranging from 0.85% to 0.65% depending on our credit rating.
+The outstanding borrowings under our revolving credit facility were incurred primarily for ongoing working capital requirements and for other general partnership purposes, including acquisitions.
+For a detailed description of our revolving credit facility, please see "Management's Discussion and Analysis of Financial Condition and Results of Operations-Liquidity and Capital Resources-Description of the Credit Agreement" in our Annual Report on Form 10-K for the year ended December 31, 2011, which is incorporated by reference into this prospectus supplement.

-Affiliates of each of the underwriters are lenders under our credit facility and accordingly will receive a substantial portion of the proceeds from this offering.
-See "Underwriting (Conflicts of Interest)."
+Affiliates of certain of the underwriters are lenders under our revolving credit facility and as such will receive a portion of the proceeds from this offering.
+See "Underwriting."